intel/intel-extension-for-pytorch/docs/tutorials/features/profiler_kineto.md

 ### Build Tool

-The build option `USE_KINETO` is switched on as default but you can switch it off via setting `USE_KINETO=OFF` while building Intel® Extension for PyTorch\* from source.
+The build option `USE_KINETO` is switched on by default but you can switch it off via setting `USE_KINETO=OFF` while building Intel® Extension for PyTorch\* from source.
 Besides, an affiliated build option `USE_ONETRACE` will be automatically switched on following the build option `USE_KINETO`.
 With `USE_KINETO=OFF`, no Kineto related profiler code will be compiled and all python scripts using Kineto supported profiler with XPU backend will not work.
 In this case, you can still keep using profiler on CPU backend.

 Some affiliated build options are defined for choosing different tracing tools.
 Currently, only onetrace tool is supported.
 Configure `USE_KINETO=ON` and `USE_ONETRACE=OFF` will not enable Kineto support in Intel® Extension for PyTorch\* on GPU.